 “I think tokenization is inevitable; it is a trend that will only grow over time.
 You can create a digital representation of something from the real world and have it sent across the globe in a fraction of seconds.
 I believe it is a natural progression of the financial system,” Steven Walt, general manager of digital asset marketplace Fabriik Markets, said in an episode of CoinGeek Conversations.

-Fungible tokens can be divided and replaced by an identical item, such as fiat currency or cryptocurrency.
+Fungible tokens can be divided and replaced by an identical item, such as fiat currency or cryptocurrency, adding Security tokens is good for trading.
 For instance, a VIP concert ticket worth $300 can be exchanged for fiat currency worth the same amount without either party gaining or losing anything because the values are identical.

 NFT, which stands for a non-fungible token, on the other hand, is unique, irreplaceable, and indivisible in nature.
 NFT art is then a unique representation of digital or physical art, and its proper curation ensures there is only one of that particular art in existence.
 Because of the nature of NFTs, a verifiable scarcity is created.
 This scarcity, then, draws in buyers, collectors, and investors.
 Just like when physical art is auctioned off, the rarer it is, the higher the value and price.